Vesihiisi/Biblioteksdata/README.md

 ## Import of Libris edition posts

-There are two ways to import edition posts from Libris to Wikidata.
+`process_edition.py` is for uploading data about Libris editions.

 When importing a post, the script will attempt to locate an existing Wikidata item using the Libris identifiers (URI or Libris edition) as well as ISBN numbers.
 If a matching item is identified, the data will be added to it.
 Otherwise a new item will be created.

 Note that `Edition.py` checks whether the Libris post is tagged as belonging to the Swedish National Bibliography.
 Posts that are not will not be imported to Wikidata.